-Each Debenture has a maximum term of 3 years (the "Term") and will bear an annual simple interest rate of 7.5%.
-During the first year of the Term, the principal amount of each Debenture may be converted by the holder, for no additional consideration, into common shares of the Company at a conversion price of \$0.50 per post-consolidation share and \$1.00 per post-consolidation share during the second and third years of the Term.
+Each Debenture has a maximum term of three years (the "Term") and bears an annual simple interest rate of 7.5%.
+During the first year of the Term, the principal amount of each Debenture may be converted by the holder, for no additional consideration, into common shares of the Company at a conversion price of \$0.50 per share and \$1.00 per share during the second and third years of the Term.

-Each Warrant entitles the holder to purchase one additional share at an exercise price of \$0.75 per post-consolidation share until the expiry date of the Term.
+Each Warrant entitles the holder to purchase one additional share at an exercise price of \$0.75 per share until the expiry date of the Term.

-The Company paid finder's fee of \$32,500 in cash, issued 65,000 post-consolidation finder's shares at a fair value of \$61,750 and incurred legal and filing fees of \$30,662.
+The Company paid finder's fee of \$32,500 in cash, issued 65,000 finder's shares at a fair value of \$61,750 and incurred legal and filing fees of \$30,662.